 When securities are sold by an investor rather than by a trader conducting his trades as a business, there is either a capital gain or loss.
 If the holding period for the security exceeds 1 year, then the capital gain or loss is long-term; otherwise, it is short term.
-Short term gains are subject to the ordinary income tax rate, while long-term gains are subject either to the 0% rate for those who are in the 15% bracket or less, 15% for those in the other brackets below the top bracket or the 20% rate for those in the 37% bracket.
+Short term gains are subject to the ordinary income tax rate, while long-term gains are subject either to the 0% rate for taxpayers in the 15% bracket or less, 15% for those in the other brackets below the top bracket or the 20% rate for those in the top bracket.
 Additionally, taxpayers with incomes of at least $200,000 ($250,000 for joint filers) must also pay the new 3.8% Medicare surcharge on net investment income.
 Up to $3000 ($1500 if married filing separately) of capital losses can be deducted from other sources of income, such as wages.
 Any nondeductible losses can be carried forward.

 Tax Basis of Securities: Determining Profit or Loss

 Profit or loss from the sale of securities is generally determined by subtracting the tax basis in the securities from the sales proceeds of the transaction.
 The main component of the basis is the purchase price plus any direct costs of buying, such as brokerage commissions.
 The direct costs of selling are subtracted from the selling price of the transaction.

 So if you use a discount brokerage that charges only $4 to buy and sell securities, and you buy 100 shares of ABC stock for $10 per share, then your adjusted basis in the stock is $1004.
 If you sell the stock later for $14 per share, then your profit = the $1400 sale price minus the $4 selling commission minus your stock basis of $1004: Profit = $1396 – $1004 = $392.